instanalex/onpremdistributed/README.md

 Create a ssh key on Host1 (if your don't have one already) using: ssh-keygen -t rsa -C "root@host1" (might not be super secured but I'm no security expert)

-Add content of id_rsa.pub in file /root/.ssh/authorized_keys on Host2 and Host3
+Add content of /root/.ssh/id_rsa.pub in file /root/.ssh/authorized_keys on Host2 and Host3

 - Step 2
 From Host1, install the Instana as single box